Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/new-chunk-strategy.md

 This feature is available in the following environments:

-- Cognigy Trial.
+- Trial.
-- Cognigy dedicated and shared SaaS.
+- Dedicated and shared SaaS.
   Only for a limited number of customers.
   If you want to use this feature, contact [Cognigy technical support](https://docs.cognigy.com/help/get-help/).
 - [On-premises](#on-premises).
 To use this feature, set up Azure AI Document Intelligence connection and provide an API key.